ElisaTognini/ing-sw-2022-Tognini-Tortorella-Simioli/README.md

 #### basic rules playing aid

+To move students, simply click on a student in your entrance and then click either on an island or on your dining room.
+To pick a cloud, simply click on it.

-after moving three students during a player's turn, mother nature will move on its own and conquered or merged islands will become visible after picking a cloud tile.
+After moving three students during a player's turn, mother nature will move on its own and conquered or merged islands will become visible after picking a cloud tile.

 After picking a cloud tile, the turn of the current player ends and either the next turn or a new round starts.

 #### expert rules playing aid
+To choose a character card, click on it.

 Any character card that modifies influence or Mother Nature's path will NOT have a visible effect if chosen after moving the third student of the turn; as per game rules, Mother Nature moves after three students have been removed from a player's entrance.
 After that, influence on the island MN lands on is automatically calculated, therefore certain character cards will not modify the outcome if chosen after influence evaluation has already happened.

 When playing using the graphic interface, the player will be requested to take some actions depending on the character card(s) they choose during the game: